Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/center_section.md

 ### Refueling Select Switch

-Determines which tanks will be refuelled during an air to air refueling cycle: internal (INT ONLY) or all tanks (ALL).
+Determines which tanks will be refuelled during an air-to-air refueling cycle: internal (INT ONLY) or all tanks (ALL).

 ### External Transfer Switch